Miro0o/Docs-Notes/Universe, Self-Awareness, and Intelligence.md

-# Universe, Intelligence, Knowledge, and Philosophy
+# Universe, Self-Awareness, and Intelligence

 [TOC]